Dealer (band): History

 On 22 June 2020, four of the band's five members left the band.
 At the time, Lambgoat reported "former guitarist Josh Ang issued a statement via Instagram in which he speaks of emotional abuse suffered at hands of Aidan Ellaz,".
 Aidan Ellaz settled out of court for allegation of sexual misconduct and sexual violence.

 On 8 January 2023, an anonymous Instagram account leaked that the band has returned and will be releasing a new single "Show Me The Body" on January 13, 2023.
 Three previous members returned; Joe Abikhair, Aidan Ellaz Holmes, and Maurice Morfaw; with two new members; Seth Murrant and Jake Rakose.

 On 31 January 2024, the band's instagram account posted a cryptic video hinting at a return.
 The band then released a new single "Red Teeth" on 1 February 2024 and announced the upcoming album "New Order of Mind" set to be released on 10 May 2024.
 The band once again changed their lineup with this announcement, with Murrant stepping back to focus on his solo project “Nyu” and the others joining the outfit DESTROY, REBUILD UNTIL GOD SHOWS (D.R.U.G.S) on their tour across the US.
 Rakose left the band for unknown reasons.

 The band initially released two singles, "Red Teeth", and "Glass Preacher" with a lineup consisting of guitarist Jacob Rentoule (formerly Diesect), Ryan Delfos, and Brad Lipsett (formerly Kings At Heart).
 However, as of the release of the third single "The Hate You Try to Hide", the band's line up has since been updated with Rentoule and Delfos no longer being associated with the band, Delfos due to a hand injury and Rentoule founding the band Pray4me.
-Their replacements compose of Matthew Brida, the band's videographer, on bass, and Jack Leggett (formerly HEAVENSGATE) on guitar.
+Their replacements compose of Matthew Brida, the band's videographer, on bass, and additional vocals, and Jack Leggett (formerly HEAVENSGATE) on guitar.